Criminal Practice > Trial Procedure in Criminal Cases

 What Is Trial Procedure in Criminal Cases?

-Candidates frequently confuse the procedural rules for trials in the Magistrates' Court with those in the Crown Court, particularly who speaks last — a distinction SQE1 examiners test repeatedly.
-Candidates frequently confuse the procedural rules for trials in the Magistrates' Court with those in the Crown Court, particularly who speaks last — a distinction SQE1 examiners test repeatedly.
+Candidates frequently confuse the procedural rules for trials in the Magistrates' Court with those in the Crown Court, particularly who speaks last — a distinction SQE1 questions may test repeatedly.
+Candidates frequently confuse the procedural rules for trials in the Magistrates' Court with those in the Crown Court, particularly who speaks last — a distinction SQE1 questions may test repeatedly.

 Both courts follow a broadly similar sequence: prosecution opening and evidence, defence evidence, closing speeches, and verdict.
 The Crown Court adds jury directions and deliberation.